-- Provide resourcing to support delivery of strategic biodiversity/natural values requests and projects. - Implement requirement for landscaping plans for permit applications for 2+ lot subdivisions and above. - Develop pre-application information for planning permits that includes preferences around use of indigenous plants and habitat components.
+- Create a Natural Values Planner staff position to work with the teams - Implement requirement for landscaping plans for permit applications for 2+ lot subdivisions and above. - Develop pre-application information for planning permits that includes preferences around use of indigenous plants and habitat components.